xmonader/letsbuildacompiler-pretty/src/tutor13_procedures.md

 The problem, as you  can  see, is that as the procedure executes, the stack  pointer  bounces  up  and  down,  and so it becomes an awkward  thing  to  use  as  a  reference  to access  the  formal parameters.
-The solution is to define some _OTHER_ register, and use  it instead.
+The solution is to define some _other_ register, and use  it instead.
 This register is typically  set  equal  to  the original stack pointer, and is called the frame pointer.